luiscarlosgph/docker-templates/pycharm/README.md

 Run the image
 -------------

 1. Install **dockerx** following the instructions [here](https://github.com/luiscarlosgph/dockerx#install-using-pip).
-This is necessary to run a GUI within a container in an easy way.
+This is necessary to run the PyCharm GUI within the container without hassle.

 2. Run PyCharm container: `TODO`